 HELD FOR RANSOM

 To begin this episode, Rockin’ Dave and Captain John Cybernet decided it might be a good idea to revisit internet security and protecting ourselves from being attacked by cyber groups across the world.
-Both agree there seems to be an epidemic of hacking going on with all of our electronic gadgets lately.
+Both agree there seems to be an epidemic of hacking going on with all of our electronic gadgets lately and for this reason they encourage people to start with a ISC2 CAP course, specially if they are business owners and manage all their information online.
 No one is safe from the depths of hackers.
 It’s a scary feeling to think that someone is holding your personal information hostage.
 And, it happens.
 Every day.
 According to Captain John Cybernet, hacking is a lucrative business.
 Even though hackers are considered bad guys, there is some benefit to understanding what hacking is and how it all works.

 White Hat Hackers